 In 2004 he co-organised the “Exploring consciousness: With what intent?” international academic conference on psychedelics, paganism, parapsychology and astrology, in conjunction with Bath Spa University.
 In 2007, he co-curated an exhibition at the Northampton Museum called “Unlucky for some?”, exploring the psychology and parapsychology of superstition.
-In 2011 he co-organised the Breaking Convention: A Multidsciplinary Meeting on Psychedelic Consciousness at the Univeristy of Kent.
-He has also co-organised a number of festivals, art exhibtions and other public events, often with shamanic/magical/paranormal themes, such as the 'Day of the Dead' festival in London in 2008, and 'Vigil' at the Royal Academy of Art in London in 2010.
-Since 2008 he has been Director of theEcology, Cosmos and Consciousness lecture series at the October Gallery in Bloomsbury, London.
-He is currently an editorial board member of theEuropean Journal for Ecopsychology, and of Paranthropology: Journal of Anthropological Approaches to the Paranormal,and is a referee for Personality and Individual Differences, Drugs and Alcohol Today, the European Journal of Parapsychology (not currently in press) and the Journal of the Society for Psychical Research.
+In 2011 and 2013 he co-organised the Breaking Convention: A Multidsciplinary Meeting on Psychedelic Consciousness at the Univeristy of Kent, and the University of Greenwich, respectively.

-His research and writing often explores the overlap between research into parapsychology, psychopharmacology, anthropology and magical beliefs, such as shamanism.
-His publications have appeared as chapters in several scholarly books and in periodicals such as the Journal of the Society for Psychical Research, the Journal of Parapsychology, theParanormal Review, Mindfield: Bulletin of the Parapsychologcal Association, Paranthropology: Journal of Anthropological Approaches to the Paranormal, Time & Mind: The Journal of Archaeology, Consciousness & Culture, Fortean Times, Dark Lore, The Cauldron: Witchcraft, Paganism and Folklore, Journal for the Academic Study of Magic, Silver Star: A Journal of New Magick, Bulletin of the Multidisciplinary Association for Psychedelic Studies, Entheogen Review: Journal of Research on Visionary Plants and Drugs, Drugs and Alcohol Today, and Strange Attractor Journal.
+His research and writing often explores the overlap between research into parapsychology, psychopharmacology, anthropology and magical beliefs, such as shamanism, or more generally the junction of anomalous experiences and altered states fo consciousnes.
+He has published nearly 100 scholarly books and articles that have appeared as chapters in several scholarly books and in periodicals such as the Frontiers in Psychology, Journal of the Society for Psychical Research, the Journal of Parapsychology, the Paranormal Review, Mindfield: Bulletin of the Parapsychologcal Association, Paranthropology: Journal of Anthropological Approaches to the Paranormal, Time & Mind: The Journal of Archaeology, Consciousness & Culture, Fortean Times, Dark Lore, The Cauldron: Witchcraft, Paganism and Folklore, International Jornal of Transpersonal Studies, NeuroQuantology, Seeing and Perceiving, PsyPressUK, Journal for the Academic Study of Magic, Silver Star: A Journal of New Magick, Bulletin of the Multidisciplinary Association for Psychedelic Studies, Entheogen Review: Journal of Research on Visionary Plants and Drugs, Drugs and Alcohol Today, and Strange Attractor Journal.

-In 2009 he was elected President of the Parapsychological Association and was co-opted to the Council of the Society for Psychical Research.
-Currently he is also Senior Lecturer in Psychology at the University of Greenwich, London, where he was recently given the Early Career Research Excellence Award.
+Between 2009-2011 he was elected President of the Parapsychological Association and was co-opted to the Council of the Society for Psychical Research in 2009.
+Currently he is Senior Lecturer in Psychology at the University of Greenwich, London, where he was given the Early Career Research Excellence Award in 2011.

-For further details and publications see: http://www.gre.ac.uk/schools/health/contact/staff/pc/dr-david-luke
+For further details and publications see: http://www2.gre.ac.uk/about/schools/health/about/departments/psycoun/staff/dr-david-luke